-Despite a brief surge in economic growth in October, the outlook suggests that the UK will fall into recession in early 2023.
+The UK economic outlook remains uncertain.
+Despite narrowly avoiding a recession in 2023, the outlook remains challenging.
 Experience tells us that this outlook is one to plan for if business owners are to give their businesses the best chance of coming out unscathed.

 There is no doubt that UK businesses face a difficult period ahead.
 A recent small business monitor found that challenges remained for SMEs.
 Whilst the impact of Covid-19 has continued to wane, SMEs saw increasing costs and the current economic climate as key challenges, alongside a tighter labour market and the new trading arrangements with the EU.